YeniNesilARGE/SimpleBrowser/README.md

 # Simple Browser
-Simple Browser is a simple file browser.
+Simple Browser is a simple file browser that practice an application of [the course][thecourse] which is given by [M. Akif Eyler][maeyler].

   - Explore file system.
   - Choose a file to open.